1984 Sriharikota cyclone

-The 1984 Sriharikota cyclone, officially named Tropical Cyclone 03B, was the worst to hit the central east coast of India in seven years.
+The 1984 Sriharikota cyclone, officially named Tropical Cyclone 03B by the Joint Typhoon Warning Center, and Extremely Severe Cyclonic Storm BOB 04 by the India Meteorological Department, was the worst to hit the central east coast of India in seven years.
 Its erratic movement along the coast of Andhra Pradesh brought intense flooding in the Indian states of Andhra Pradesh and Tamil Nadu, resulting in 604 fatalities.
 The short-lived storm was the most powerful of the 1984 North Indian Ocean cyclone season.

 Background

-In 1984, the North Indian Ocean saw two uneventful cyclones prior to November 9.
+In 1984, the North Indian Ocean saw two uneventful cyclones prior to 9 November.
 Tropical Cyclone OIA formed in late May, which developed over the western Arabian Sea.
 This storm tracked west-southwest and into the Gulf of Aden.
 It struck about 65 km west of Berbera, Somalia, where it quickly dissipated.
 Cyclone OIA is the first documented and one of a few tropical cyclones to transit the Gulf of Aden since space satellites began tracking in 1966.
 There were no casualties or damage.

-On October 12, Tropical Cyclone 02B developed in the north-central Bay of Bengal.
+On 12 October, Tropical Cyclone 02B developed in the north-central Bay of Bengal.
 Due to the presence of Tropical Storm Susan in the South China Sea, it could not develop into a stronger storm.
 It followed a north–northwest path.
 The storm made landfall about 19 km south of Balasore, where it rapidly weakened and eventually dissipated.
 Heavy rains were reported but the storm did not cause damage.

 Meteorological history

-Tropical Cyclone 03B developed as a low-pressure area over the south-central Bay of Bengal on the morning of November 9.
+Tropical Cyclone 03B developed as a low-pressure area over the south-central Bay of Bengal on the morning of 9 November.
 The storm intensified into a deep depression in the evening.
-It followed a west-northwestward path, becoming a tropical storm on November 10 and a cyclone on the 11th.
+It followed a west-northwestward path, becoming a tropical storm on 10 November and a cyclone on the 11th.
 By the evening, it had become a severe cyclonic storm.
 A break in the ridge brought it northward, where steering currents collapsed on 13th.
 The storm traveled north on the 12th, where a 11–28 km-wide eye was observed via satellite.
 The storm maintained a mostly stationary position during the 13th.
 After attaining peak winds of 100 mph, the cyclone looped slowly to the west and crossed Sriharikota in southern Andhra Pradesh on the 14th.
 It gradually dissipated on the 15th.